MoscosoMaximiliano/manager-ssh-keys/README.md

 - Autocomplete the path link when try to clone the repo
   - Maybe a system who need to select a profile and with that can complete the SSH path when clone the repo
 - Delete a SSH Key

+# DOING

+- Making the workflow for Github Actions for deploy a release on each platform
+- Creating a dependabot